MoralisWeb3/docs/docs/01-web3-data-api/transaction-labelling.md

 Each transaction includes a `decoded_call` object which is the decoded `input` data of the transaction, whilst each log includes a `decoded_event` object which is the decoded `topic` data.

-## Which endpoints support Transaction labelling?
+## Which endpoints support Transaction labeling?

-We have included support for transaction labelling on two new endpoints:
+We have included support for transaction labeling on two new endpoints:

 | Name                                        | Endpoint                                                       |
 | :------------------------------------------ | :------------------------------------------------------------- |